 Figure 1 shows the project vicinity.
 The existing noise environment in the project area is typical of rural agricultural environments.
-The primary noise sources in the project vicinity include: 1) traffic on County roads (Avenal Cutoff Road, 25th Avenue, Laurel Avenue, and Nevada Avenue; 2) agricultural equipment and crop dusters; and 3) occasional overflights by military aircraft from Naval Air Station Lemoore.
+The primary noise sources in the project vicinity include: 1) traffic on State highways and County roads (SR-41, Nevada Avenue, and Avenal Cutoff Road); 2) agricultural equipment and crop dusters; and 3) occasional overflights by military aircraft from Naval Air Station Lemoore.

-The Solar Blue Project site is located approximately 7.0 miles south of the airfield at Naval Air Station Lemoore (NASL), and is included in the study area for the NAS Lemoore Joint Land Use Study.
-The project site is located within the NASL flight pattern and falls between the 60 dBA and 75 dBA CNEL noise contours as mapped in the NAS Lemoore Joint Land Use Study (JLUSPC 2011, p.
-2-11).
+The Chestnut Solar Project site is located approximately 9.0 miles south of the airfield at Naval Air Station Lemoore (NASL), and is included in the study area for the NAS Lemoore Joint Land Use Study.
+The project site is located within the NASL flight pattern, and the eastern half of the site falls between the 60 dBA and 70 dBA CNEL noise contours as mapped in the NAS Lemoore Joint Land Use Study (JLUSPC 2011, p.
+2-11.).

 There are no noise-sensitive residential receivers within 1.0 mile of the project site.
-The nearest residences consist of a series of 5 dispersed rural residences located along 22nd Avenue and Laurel Avenue at distances ranging from 1.2 to 1.4 miles east of the project site.
-The next nearest residences consist of the 20 single-family dwellings at the Shannon Ranch complex located at the southwest corner of Avenal Cutoff Road and Lincoln/Gale Avenue approximately 1.8 miles west of the project.
-Two other ranch complexes are located to the southeast on the east side of SR-41, at distances of approximately 2.0 miles and 2.7 miles from the project site.
-The Stone Land Company Ranch, located on the south side of Nevada Avenue, approximately 3.7 miles southwest of the Solar Blue site, includes two dwellings and other ranch buildings.
+The nearest residences consist of a series of 7 ranch dwellings located in two ranch complexes along the south side of SR-41, at distances ranging from 1.0 to 1.5 miles south of the project site.
+The next nearest residences comprise a series of dispersed agricultural residences located along 22nd Avenue at distances ranging from 1.6 to 3.0 miles east and northeast of the project site.
+The next nearest residences consist of the 20 single-family dwellings at the Shannon Ranch complex located at the southwest corner of Avenal Cutoff Road and Lincoln/Gale Avenue approximately 2.8 miles northwest of the project.
+The Stone Land Company Ranch, located on the south side of Nevada Avenue, approximately 4.6 miles southwest of the Chestnut Solar Project site, includes two dwellings and other ranch buildings.

-In order to document noise conditions at the receptors in the Shannon Ranch complex, a longterm noise measurement was conducted alongside Avenal Cutoff Road at the ranch between Monday, December 14, 2015 and Tuesday, December 15, 2015.
+In order to document noise conditions at the receptors in the Shannon Ranch complex, a long-term noise measurement was conducted alongside Avenal Cutoff Road at the ranch between Monday, December 14, 2015 and Tuesday, December 15, 2015.
 The sound level meter was placed approximately 80 feet from the center of Avenal Cutoff Road to represent the noise exposure at residences in the immediate vicinity of the roadway.
 The noise measurements documented the existing daily trend in noise levels due to traffic.
-The day-night average noise level at this site was 75 dBA L{dn} .
-Typical daytime hourly average noise levels were approximately 66 to 72 dBA L{eq} .
+The day-night average noise level at this site was 75 dBA $L{\rm dn}$ .
+Typical daytime hourly average noise levels were approximately 66 to 72 dBA $L{\rm eq}$ .
 Data collected from the long-term noise measurement at Shannon Ranch are graphically displayed on Figure 2.